petermr/pygetpapers/joss/README.md

   <h2 align="center">Fig.2 Example configuration for a repository (europePMC)</h2>
 </p>

-Simple keyword searches often fail to include synonyms and phrases and authors spend time creating complex error-prone boolean queries.
+Many **searches** are simple keywords or phrases.
+However, these often fail to include synonyms and phrases and authors spend time creating complex error-prone boolean queries.
 We have developed a dictionary-based approach to automate much of the creation of complex queries.

-**The downloaded material is inherently complex.** A download consists of:
-* the metadata for the operation (date, query, errors, etc.)
-* the metadata for each article (authors, pubdate, journal, DOI, language, etc.)
-* the fulltext content (abstract, introduction, methods, discussion, etc.)
-* backmatter (references, permissions, ethics, etc.)
-* non-text: tables, diagrams. images
-* supplemental/supporting material
-Some of this has been systematized, especially in biosciences, and the NIH (US National Institutes of Health) led to the JATS/NISO standard to create highly structured documents.
+The **downloaded material** is inherently complex.
+See [Data] Some of this has been systematized, especially in biosciences, and the NIH (US National Institutes of Health) led to the JATS/NISO standard to create highly structured documents.

-Frequently users want to search incrementally, e.g. downloading part and resuming later (especially with poor connectivity where work is often lost).
+Frequently users want to search **incrementally**, e.g. downloading part and resuming later (especially with poor connectivity where work is often lost).
 Also, pygetpapers allows regular updates, e.g. weekly searches of preprint servers.

 pygetpapers takes the approach of downloading once and re-analyzing later on local filestore.
 This saves repeated querying where connections are poor or where there is suspicion that publishers may surveil users.
 Moreover, publishers rarely provide more than full-text Boolean searches, whereas local tools can analyze sections and non-textual material.